Call now in confidence immediate help & advice 24/7

 At cannabis rehab, patients are treated through psychotherapies in order to overcome their triggers.
 There’s also an emphasis on how to build a life without cannabis using the techniques used in alternative therapies.

-Cannabis detox is never required, as it is not a physically addictive substance.
+Cannabis detox is never required at drug and alcohol rehab, as it is not a physically addictive substance.

-At rehab, you can be treated for a range of addictions including substance use disorder, opioid use disorder (Buprenorphine), gambling addiction, ketamine addiction, codependency, cocaine dependence, cannabis use disorder, binge drinking, behavioural addictions and more.
+At drug and alcohol rehab in Lincolnshire, you can be treated for a range of addictions including substance use disorder, opioid use disorder (Buprenorphine), gambling addiction, ketamine addiction, codependency, cocaine dependence, cannabis use disorder, binge drinking, behavioural addictions and more.

 We also help with mental health conditions such as post traumatic stress disorder (PTSD), bipolar disorder, obsessive compulsive disorder (OCD), eating disorders and more.